jrsenthil-kumar2312/credit-system-with-locking/README.md

 ## Important Note:
 1. I kept the API implementation simple and below are some of the additional improvements that can be done to improve the whole implementation.
-  a.
-Implement password hashing - currently, it uses raw string which is not a secure practise.
+  - Implement password hashing - currently, it uses raw string which is not a secure practise.
-  b.
-Use User uuid instead of userId in URL - this has potential to leak our user size.
+  - Use User uuid instead of userId in URL - this has potential to leak our user size.
+  - Move db related queries from "service" to "repository".
+This improves isolation.
-  c.
-I have added few unit tests but it does not cover all the use cases.
+  - I have added few unit tests but it does not cover all the use cases.

 ## Includes